Yandex Cloud

 php82 8.2.11 Ubuntu 22.04 LTS No Yes

-When creating a new function version, Cloud Functions will automatically install all declared dependencies required for the function to run.
-For more information about requirements and restrictions, see Managing PHP function dependencies.
+When creating a new function version, Cloud Functions will automatically install all declared dependencies required for the function.
+For more information about requirements and limitations, see Managing PHP function dependencies.

-Cloud Functions automatically captures an application's standard output streams and sends them to the centralized logging system available in Yandex Cloud.
-This system also logs service records about the start and end of each function and any errors that occur during its execution.
-For more information about the log format, see PHP function runtime logging.
+Cloud Functions automatically captures the application's standard output streams and sends them to the centralized logging system in Yandex Cloud.
+This system also logs entries about the start and end of each function execution, as well as any errors that occur during execution.
+For more information about the log format, see PHP function execution logging.

 Was the article helpful?